trimstray/nginx-admins-handbook/README.md

 - **[Hypertext Transfer Protocol Specification](https://www.w3.org/Protocols/)**
 - **[Web technology for developers - HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP)**

 If you love security keep your eye on this one: [Cryptology ePrint Archive](https://eprint.iacr.org/).
 It provides access to recent research in cryptology and explores many subjects of security (e.g. Ciphers, Algorithms, SSL/TLS protocols).
+I also recommend to read [Bulletproof SSL and TLS](https://www.feistyduck.com/books/bulletproof-ssl-and-tls/).
+Yep, it's definitely the most comprehensive book about deploying TLS for me.

 ## Prologue